Vitamin D: Health Benefits & Facts

 2. Supporting Pregnancy & Infancy

-Regarding infants, Vitamin D may reduce the risk of type 2 diabetes.
-On the other hand, a deficiency in childhood is linked to asthma.
+Optimal Vitamin D levels are crucial for expectant mothers.
+Specifically, research links low levels to higher risks of preeclampsia and gestational diabetes.
+Regarding infants, Vitamin D may even reduce the risk of developing type 2 diabetes later in life.
+On the other hand, a deficiency during childhood is often linked to the development of asthma.

 3. Aiding in Cancer Prevention

-How Much Do You Need?
+How Much Vitamin D Do You Need?

 Note: 1 mcg of Vitamin D equals 40 IU.